ataseren/DevSecOps-Vault/content/tools/cloud.md

 ---

-## ⚙️ Best Practices for Cloud Security
+## ️Best Practices for Cloud Security

 1. Continuously scan for **resource misconfigurations** and open attack surfaces
 2. Enforce **least privilege IAM policies** with tools like `policy_sentry`, `AirIAM`